 Agriculture, fisheries and forestry exports are an economic powerhouse for Australia.
 Strengthening the competitiveness and productivity of Australia's agriculture sector is a key commitment of the Australian Government.

 Australia’s new legal framework for agricultural exports commenced on Sunday 28 March 2021.
 The Australian Government introduced the new export legislation as part of a wider initiative to strengthen Australia’s agricultural exports and market access.
 This initiative will make the laws more relevant, responsive and efficient, provide the same level of regulatory oversight, remove duplication, and ensure consistency across the commodities where possible.
 This will allow for a streamlined approach to regulating different prescribed commodities and will ensure the framework is more accessible for exporters.

 The new export legislation includes:

 - The Export Control Act 2020 (the Act) sets out the overarching legal framework for the regulation of exported goods, including food and agricultural products, from Australia.
-It enables the Secretary of the Department of Agriculture, Water and the Environment (the Secretary) to make rules that detail the requirements and establish conditions for exporting certain goods from Australia.
+It enables the Secretary of the Department of Agriculture, Fisheries and Forestry (the Secretary) to make rules that detail the requirements and establish conditions for exporting certain goods from Australia.
 It has streamlined and consolidated the export requirements included in more than 20 Acts and 40 legislative instruments into one Act, making the requirements to export easier to understand and comply with.